pudo/pudo.org/blog/_posts/2016-06-08-poor-mans-text-mining.md

     </div>
 </div>

-In order to use it for yourself, though, you'll need to know a little bit about how to use your computer's command line prompt.
-On a Mac, that's the Terminal - while on Windows, it's cmd.exe.
+In order to use it for yourself, you'll need to know a little bit about how to use your computer's command line prompt.
+On a Mac, that's the ``Terminal``.
+On Windows, it's ``cmd.exe`` (the DOS prompt).
 I recommend you learn how to visit a particular directory, and how to see what's in a particular folder.
 Here's a tutorial [for the Mac](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/) and one [for Windows](http://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html).
-There's also [session notes](https://github.com/arc64/dataharvest-2016-commandline) from Annabel's DataHarvest workshop.
+There's also [session notes](https://github.com/arc64/dataharvest-2016-commandline) from Annabel's DataHarvest workshop about command-line data processing.

-Before Tika can do it's magic, you need to install the Java Runtime Environment from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
-Additionally, download the ``tika-app`` file from [Tika's home page](https://tika.apache.org/download.html).
+Before Tika can do it's magic, you also need to install the Java Runtime Environment from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+Once it's installed, download the ``tika-app`` file from [Tika's home page](https://tika.apache.org/download.html).
 Put it in a directory with a memorable path, e.g. ``C:\tika\tika-app-1.13.jar`` on Windows or ``/Users/yourname/tools/tika-app-1.13.jar`` on a Mac (the version number might differ, adjust for that).

 Then you can run Tika like this (the dollar sign is to symbolize a command prompt on a Mac):